joelpt/dave-cs/README.md

 # Overview

-This is a CS course being customized for Dave.
-The current overarching plan is for Dave to attain job-readiness for an entry level professional software developer role in 3 years or less.
+This is a Computer Science/Software Engineering course for Dave.
+The current overarching plan is for Dave to attain real job-readiness for an entry level professional web developer role in 3 years.
 The target workload is 30 hrs/week.

 High level overview of what will be covered: